HimesGroup/AKR/text/aboutAKR_nomenclature.md

 Based on these functional differences, we have assigned AKR1C1 and AKR1C2 as unique members of the AKR superfamily.

-**<u>Dimeric Proteins.</u>** Currently, the AKR2, AKR6, and AKR7 families have
-been shown to form multimers.
+**<u>Dimeric Proteins.</u>** Multimers are proteins which consist of multiple monomers.
+Although majority of all AKR proteins are monomeric proteins, approximately 320 amino acids in length, the AKR2 (which includes the xylose reductases), AKR6 (which includes the b-subunits of the voltage-gated potassium channel), and AKR7 (which contains the aflatoxin dialdehyde reductases) families have been shown to form multimers.
 To expand the nomenclature to accommodate multimers we recommend that the composition and stoichiometry be listed.
 For example, AKR7A1:AKR7A4 (1:3) would designate a tetramer of the composition indicated.